ph0wn/writeups/2023/osint/spoiler-solution/solution.md

 **ERRATUM**

-This write-up was written with a *slightly different description where we asked the name of the company*.
-We changed afterwards to the *common name* of the device.
+This write-up was written with a *slightly different description, a few months ago, where we asked the name of the company*.
+We changed afterwards and proposed for the CTF a version we believed was more precise: the *common name* of the device.

 Indeed, the board you saw was *not* designed by the company *Ring*, as this company did not exist at that time.